-‘The Walking Dead’: Norman Reedus Says Battle Scenes In Season 7B Are ‘Epic’ – Rick Grimes, Daryl Dixon Can Never Fully Prepare For War With Negan [Spoilers]
+‘The Walking Dead’: Norman Reedus Says Battle Scenes In Season 7B Are ‘Epic’: Rick Grimes, Daryl Dixon Can Never Fully Prepare For War With Negan [Spoilers]

 The Walking Dead Season 7B premieres on AMC in just a few weeks.
-Fans are looking forward to seeing what happens with Rick Grimes (Andrew Lincoln), Daryl Dixon (Norman Reedus) and the rest of the characters.
-Everyone already knows that war with Negan (Jeffrey Dean Morgan) is coming.
+Fans are looking forward to seeing what happens with Rick Grimes (Andrew Lincoln), Daryl Dixon (Norman Reedus), and the rest of the characters.
+Everyone already knows that a war with Negan (Jeffrey Dean Morgan) is coming.
 However, it won’t be easy.
 Recently, Reedus discussed the upcoming episodes and explained that the battle scenes are “epic.”
 It was also teased that the group can never fully prepare for war with the villain.

 TWD spoilers are ahead.
 Do not continue reading unless you want to know what to expect when the AMC series returns.